 Yes.
 Now that our agreement with Blockbuster has ended, we will be meeting with many of the studios and other entertainment providers to discuss delivery of their content.

-You say they haven’t gotten content, but isn’t it true that they reached agreement with Artisan, MGM, Universal and _?
+You claim that Blockbuster hasn’t secured content, but isn’t it true that they reached agreement with Artisan, MGM, Universal and Trimark?

-for the trial
+Blockbuster has secured some movie content from various studios, but the agreements cover only a limited selection of titles for the trial.

 Blockbuster says that the delivery is not working and that the service launched too early.
 How do you respond?

+Initial results from our trial show that the technology is working well.
 We will continue to improve the technology this year to make it easier for our last mile providers to deliver this service to a broader spectrum of their customer base.
+Consumers like the concept but they want better movie selection.

 What happens to all of the trial customers?

 ???

+What happens to the Blockbuster entertainment on demand service and Enron’s rollout plans?

 ???